-How to improve audio quality when using USB headsets or speakers with a View desktop (2047808)
+Improving audio quality when using USB headsets or speakers with a VMware Horizon View 5.2 desktop (2047808)

 This issue relates to the process of playing audio in a View desktop and trying to listen to that audio at the remote client using a redirected USB device, such as headsets or speakers.
-If you find that the audio output sounds scratchy or crackly, or frequently cuts out, you can try the solution described in this KB.
+If you find that the audio output sounds scratchy or crackly, or frequently cuts out, you can try the solution described in this Knowledge Base article.

 These issues might be more noticeable if you are using a PCoIP connection and you perform tasks that require a great deal of graphics processing, such as moving windows around the desktop or performing an intensive disk access.

-Note that the workaround described here pertains to using USB devices, which are redirected from the client system to the View desktop.
+Note: The workaround described in this article pertains to using USB devices, which are redirected from the client system to the View desktop.
 The workaround does not fix the issue for every use case.
 For certain use cases, the workaround makes things worse.
 For example, using this workaround can make the audio quality of Skype conversations worse.